"The most sublime letter ever penned by the hand of man" wasn't written by the person you think.

 “If under the merciless hand of investigation it should be shown that this remarkable document was not only based upon misinformation but was not the composition of Lincoln himself, the letter to Mrs. Bixby would still remain…One of the finest specimens of pure English extant.”

-Next, check out these 33 fascinating facts you never knew about Abraham Lincoln.
-Then, see why some people suspect that Honest Abe was gay.
+Next, check out these 33 fascinating facts you never knew about Abraham Lincoln and see why some people suspect that Honest Abe was gay.
+Then, see some letters written by a Civil War soldier that reveal what the conflict was really like for those fighting it on the ground.